 Yeah I get, you already know how to walk.
 Left foot, right foot etc. Getting out into the countryside isn’t quite the same however!

 Walking, trekking and hiking.
-They’re all different grades of much the same thing: Getting outside on your own two feet.
+They’re all different grades of much of the same thing: getting outside on your own two feet.

 There’s some debate between the exact differences between the three.
 Broadly speaking hiking is at the more hardcore end of the scale with multi-day adventures across physically taxing terrain not being unusual.
 Most hikers will be well equipped to handle a variety of conditions including unmarked trails and dressed to take on any weather.